Thanks so much for visiting the Future Fe+male platform.

-Every day action includes how we speak to women and girls as well as how women and girls are treated.
-And just as important, how we act and speak around men and boys.
-As a mum of a boy, I feel a huge responsibility to bring up the male I wish to see in the world: a boy who knows the value of girls and women, of how he should treat girls and how he should speak to them.
+My personal every day action includes how I act and speak around men and boys.
+As a mum of a boy, I feel a huge responsibility and duty to bring up the male I wish to see in the world.
+A boy who knows the value of girls and women, of how to act and speak to girls and women.
 A boy who understands that body image should not define a woman.
-We are human, gender should not define us.
+A boy who understand first we are human, and that gender should not define us.

 Around the same time I listened to the award-winning speech “We Should All Be Feminists” by Chimamanda Nygozi Adichie.